fire1ce/3os.org/docs/infrastructure/proxmox/igpu-passthrough-to-vm.md

 ---
 title: iGPU Passthrough to VM
-description: Vestibulum quam turpis, lacinia lacinia ex finibus, egestas malesuada nunc.
-Maecenas euismod neque rhoncus suscipit viverra.
-Nulla venenatis enim vel mauris ornare viverra.
+description: Proxmox iGPU passthrough to VM configuration for Hardware Acceleration (HW Aceleration) for example using video encoding/decoding and Transcoding for series like Plex and Emby.
 template: comments.html
-tags: []
+tags: [proxmox, igpu, passthrough]
 ---

 # iGPU Passthrough to VM (Intel Integrated Graphics)

 ## Introduction

 Intel Integrated Graphics (iGPU) is a GPU that is integrated into the CPU.
 The GPU is a part of the CPU and is used to render graphics.
-Proxmox may be configured to use iGPU passthrough to VM to allow the VM to use the iGPU for gpu hardware acceleration.
+Proxmox may be configured to use iGPU passthrough to VM to allow the VM to use the iGPU for hardware acceleration for example using video encoding/decoding and Transcoding for series like Plex and Emby.
 This guide will show you how to configure Proxmox to use iGPU passthrough to VM.

 !!!
 Warning ""

     **Your mileage may vary depending on your hardware.
 The following guide was tested with Intel Gen8 CPU.**

 There are two ways to use iGPU passthrough to VM.
 The first way is to use the `Full iGPU Passthrough` to VM.
-The second way is to use the `iGPU GVT-g` technology which allows as to slpit the iGPU into two parts.
+The second way is to use the `iGPU GVT-g` technology which allows as to split the iGPU into two parts.
+We will be covering the `Full iGPU Passthrough`.
+If you want to use the split `iGPU GVT-g Passthrough` you can find the guide [here][igpu-split-gvt-g-passthrough-url].

-- [iGPU Full Passthrough][igpu-full-passthrough-url]
-- [iGPU Split GVT-g Passthrough][igpu-split-gvt-g-passthrough-url]

 For better results its recommend to use this [Windwos 10/11 Virutal Machine configuration for proxmox][windows-vm-configuration-url].